Oxore/ds4-keyboard/Readme.md

 This is a proof of concept implementation of virtual keyboard device that enables you to press any of these keyboard buttons with Dualshock 4 gamepad.
-It currently words only on Linux and have non-trivial way to set up and run.
+It currently works only on Linux and have non-trivial way to set up and run.

 ## Installation on Linux